Frost-54/DotnetProfile/README.md

 Here are the benchmarks currently available:

 * Collections: Benchmarks related to containers such as List, HashSet, Dictionary
+* Function: Benchmarks related to functions, such as lambda and delegates

 ## Adding new benchmarks
 If your topic already exists, simply add a new benchmark in the existing class.